lavafroth/lavafroth.github.io/content/post/CUDA-on-nixos-without-sacrificing-ones-sanity.md

 # Bending the rules

 To avoid all of the pain, we can build a lightweight sandbox that follows the normal Filesystem Hierarchy Standard with directories like `/usr/bin`, `/usr/lib`, etc.
-Nix allows you to create such isolated root filesystems using the `pkgs.buildFHSEnv` function.
-See more about it [here](https://ryantm.github.io/nixpkgs/builders/special/fhs-environments/).
+Nix allows you to create such isolated root filesystems using the [`pkgs.buildFHSEnv`](https://ryantm.github.io/nixpkgs/builders/special/fhs-environments/) function.

-It accepts a `name` for the environment, which I have set to a famous Linus Torvalds quote.
-We then define a list of `targetPkgs` with the things we'd need for basic NVIDIA support.
+It accepts a `name` for the environment and a list of `targetPkgs` with the things we'd need for basic NVIDIA support.

-Along with all the packages, you'll notice `micromamba` which will do most of the legwork when setting up PyTorch.
+Note the inclusion of `micromamba` which will do most of the legwork when setting up PyTorch.
 I've also included the `fish` shell because that's what I daily drive.
 You can remove that and the `runScript` attribute to use the default bash.

+## The flake

 ```nix
     {